 The majority of the physical recuperation takes place within the first month following the operation.
 Through the preliminary phases, activity is confined to walking, sitting and standing without pushing, pulling or lifting.
 Return to work will depend on healing and if you have a sedentary job.
 Routines such as exercise may be restricted for over a month depending upon how quickly you recover.

-Possible Difficulties of Breast enhancementThis operation is associated with many of the same dangers as other forms of major cosmetic surgery.
-It also has a few distinct dangers consisting of:
+Potential Difficulties of Breast AugmentationThis procedure is associated with some of the same risks as other types of major cosmetic surgery.
+It also has a few distinct risks consisting of:

-- Occurrence of hard and fibrous scar tissue around the implant (capsular contracture).
+- Occurrence of sinewy and hard scar tissue surrounding the implant (capsular contracture).

 [yt_playlist mainid=”U__Tvzt2ibw” vdid=”U__Tvzt2ibw,qfFvHerFxU0,PevVibxIUjU,-J4fDlmX2xs” novd=”4″]